sac3g15/CoastSat_noc/README.md

 # CoastSat_nocs

-CoastSat_nocs is an open-source software toolkit written in Python that enables users to obtain shoreline change statistics and forecasts at any sandy coastline worldwide Landsat 7, 8 and Sentinel-2.
+CoastSat_nocs is an open-source software toolkit written in Python that enables users to obtain shoreline change statistics and forecasts at any sandy coastline worldwide using Landsat 7, 8 and Sentinel-2.
 This is a toolkit is that has been modified from coastsat - an [open sourced code](https://github.com/kvos/CoastSat) by Vos et al., 2019  and uses [DSAS shoreline analysis](https://www.usgs.gov/centers/whcmsc/science/digital-shoreline-analysis-system-dsas) plug-in in ArcMap.

-Coastsat_nocs has banched from coastsat to include the following changes:
+Coastsat_nocs has branched from coastsat to include the following changes:
 * Retrieve median composites of satellite data - I.e. ‘['2000-01-01', '2000-12-31']’ single shoreline from annual composite.
 * The user can loop through multiple study areas rather than a single polygon
 * Multiple date ranges (+ satellites) can be specified